-First Installment, April 12, 2023—Although based on real events, all names are fictitious except for Sarah.
+First Installment, April 12, 2023—Although based on real events, all names are fictitious except for Sarah and a few others.

 Beyond the Tunnel: the Arts and Aging in America was published some thirty years ago, based on my experiences bringing art appreciation and the cultural resources of the art museum to older adults in the Washington, D.C. community through my non-profit organization Museum One, Inc. The world has changed since then, sometimes for the better, other times not so positively.

 The concept of the tunnel was based on an actual nursing home I visited frequently in the 1980s.
 The facility still exists although it has been turned into an assisted living facility that I hope has been modernized.
 Yet, the tunnel is a state of mind, representing the ageism that continues to permeate our society.
 Ultimately, Beyond the Tunnel is simply a story—human and I hope, enduring—as well as a reflection of our society and ourselves.

 This next chapters are about another tunnel and a special person I will never forget.

 Chapter 8, Part IV (from May 25, 2023)

 I glanced down at the glossy heap of Cezanne prints that I had purchased just yesterday at the National Gallery of Art.
 Sticky with newness they clung statically to the white formica surface of the table.
 Should I peel them apart…portraits, landscapes, and still lifes—and hand one to Mr. Lee as a gesture of welcome?
 Or should I continue doggedly onward with the rather cheap reproductions from my Cezanne paperback (euphemistically described as “48 plates in full color”) with which I had, suspected, been boring the group for more than a quarter of a hour?